Master Schedule Smoothing

 MSH - Add AC week day

-Click in the Attendance field and select the Smoothing Attendance Code from the drop-down list.
+Click in the Attendance field and select the smoothing Attendance Code from the drop-down list.

 MSH - smoothing AC dropdown

-The SMP code will pay extra 3.50 hours and the SMT code will deduct 3.50 hours from the smoothing bank.
+This example shows the smoothing Attendance Codes for topping up the employee hours.
+The SMP code will pay an extra 3.50 hours and the SMT code will deduct 3.50 hours from the smoothing bank.
+All numbers are positive.

 MSH - Taken setup

-The SMP code will deduct the 3.50 hours so they are unpaid in this pay and the SME code will add the 3.50 hours to the smoothing bank.
+This example shows the smoothing Attendance Codes for banking (reducing) the employee hours.
+The SMP code will deduct the 3.50 hours so they are unpaid in this pay cycle and the SME code will add the 3.50 hours to the smoothing bank.
+The unpaid hours are negative so the employee is not paid for them.

 MSH - Smoothing Earned setup